 Leah Myers is a member of the Jamestown S’Klallam Tribe of the Pacific Northwest.
-She received an MFA in creative nonfiction from the University of New Orleans, where she won the Samuel Mockbee Award for Nonfiction two years in a row.
+She earned her MFA in creative nonfiction from the University of New Orleans, where she won the Samuel Mockbee Award for Nonfiction two years in a row.
 She now lives in Alabama, with roots in Georgia, Arizona, and Washington.
-Her work has previously appeared in, Fugue Journal, Craft Literary Magazine, High Shelf Press, and elsewhere.
+Her work has previously appeared in The Atlantic, Craft Literary Magazine, Fugue Journal, and elsewhere.
 Her debut memoir, THINNING BLOOD, is published by W.W.
 Norton and received a rave review in the New York Times.

 |